shamalja/file-upload-demos/accessible-file-upload/README.md

 `cd file-upload-demos/accessible-file-upload`

 2. Open index.html in any modern browser or with Live Server in VS Code.
+Learn how to [use a local HTTP server to test your web apps locally](https://webdevhub.dev/how-to-use-local-http-server-test-web-apps/).

 ---